erramuzpe/blog/source/_posts/2015-06-30-midterm-summary-and-next-objectives.markdown

 - Transfer Entropy WF

-Additionally, the toolbox has several measures and helper functions that allow us to extract information or perform treatments over series that still we have not translate them into workflows:
+Additionally, the toolbox has several measures and helper functions some more completed than others that we are polishing and comparing to select some as to include in the toolbox:

-- Other measures:
   - Shannon entropy
-  - ApEn
+  - ApEn and SampEn (sampling entropies)
-  - Conditional entropy
+  - Conditional entropies
   - Entropy Correlation Coefficient
-  - Phase synchronization
+  - Phase synchronization (as explained in my last entry)
   - Phase Locking Values
-  - Espectrum (Phase) Entropy
+  - Spectrum (Phase) Entropy
   - TE based in covariances for gaussian variables (no need of discretization).
   - Entropy Correlation Coefficient
 - Helper functions:
   - Voxel-wise timeseries generator from fMRI data
   - ROI timeseries generator from fMRI data
-  - Transform (BIC discretization of signals based on Equiquantization criteria)
+  - Transform (BIC discretization of signals based on Equiquantization criteria and discretization formalisms by Ivan)
-  - Frequency filters
+  - Frequency filters and bands
   - Phase extractors

-And also a Granger Causality (GC) module (Implementing Pairwise Conditional GC and MultiVariate GC using a VAR model) that still is under testing and bug-correcting phase with the following functions that can be found in [GitHub](https://github.com/erramuzpe/C-PAC/blob/series_mod/CPAC/series_mod/mvgc.py):
+And also a Granger Causality (GC) module (Implementing Pairwise Conditional GC and MultiVariate GC using a VAR model) that still is under last testings and bug-correcting phase with the following functions that can be found in [GitHub](https://github.com/erramuzpe/C-PAC/blob/series_mod/CPAC/series_mod/mvgc.py):

 - Granger Causality functions based on VAR model:
   * tsdata_to_autocov: Timeseries to autocovariance matrix calculation